-When you Google your business name, information on the first search engine report page (SERP) can tell you a lot about your online reputation.
+When you Google your business name, information on the first search engine results page (SERP) can tell you a lot about your online reputation.
 But keep going.

-According to experts, 3 out of 4 users click on results within the first three SERPs.
+According to experts, 3 out of 4 users click on results within the first 5 results.
 From indifferent or negative online reviews to blogs that don’t sing your brand’s praises, there really is such thing as bad publicity.
 Know where you stand by assessing your online reputation.

-Before we get started, it’s important to understand the two most significant online reputation influences:
+Before we get started, it’s important to understand the three most significant online reputation influences for medical professionals:

 5 Simple Steps for Assessing Your Online Reputation